Cambodia Energy Information

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 Learn more about renewables in the Mini grid Africa & Asia markets for village electrification

 CO2 Fuel Combustion/CO2 Emissions

-Cambodia updated its NDC in December 2020.
+Cambodia updated its NDC in 2020.
 It strengthened the previous NDC by increasing coverage, including the AFOLU sector (Agriculture, Forestry and Other Land Use), and levelling up the ambition of climate mitigation targets.
-By 2030, the country aims to reduce its GHG emissions by 42% (i.e. -64.5 MtCO2e) with international support, of which by 50% for the AFOLU sector (-38 MtCO2e) and by 40% for the energy sector (-13.7 MtCO2e).
+By 2030, the country aims to reduce its GHG emissions by 42% (i.e. -64.5 MtCO2e) with international support, representing a reduction of 50% for the AFOLU sector (-38 MtCO2e) and 40% for the energy sector (-13.7 MtCO2e).